djmgmz/DATA101_HUNGERLENS/README.md

 ## 🧠 Authors

-- Developed with love by the ma ano ulam 💚
+- Developed with love by the MA ANO ULAM 💚

 ---

 ## 🔔 Reminder